That time you’ve dreamed about for years has finally come: you’ve bought yourself a jet ski, and you couldn’t be happier.

 The weight of non-factory add-ons is a big one because it’s easy to overlook!
 If you opted for any additional attachments or engine upgrades, you’re going to need to add that weight to the dry weight of the machine noted in the brochure.
 That’s because this dry weight is the weight of the default model.

 And let’s be honest, you should add in the weight of the passengers.
-Even though jet ski lifts are not elevators with the built-in safety features, and your lift owner’s manual will clearly tell you not to ride on your jet ski as the lift goes up or down, we all know that many people will still do it because it is more convenient.
+Jet ski lifts are not elevators with the built-in safety features, and your lift owner’s manual will tell you not to ride on your jet ski as the lift goes up or down.
+However, many people will still do it because it is more convenient.
 Do you want to take the chance of overloading the lift and having it collapse while your passengers are sitting on the jet ski?

 Single or Dual?